ajwehunt/pizzaClient/README.md

 I completed the MVP and added the following features:
-- Pizza/Toppings list has been cleaned up by removing duplicate and nameless entries.
+- Pizza/Toppings list has been cleaned up by removing duplicate and nameless entries
 - Pizza list is now sorted to show newest entries
-- Toppings list is sorted alphabetically.
+- Toppings list is sorted alphabetically
 - Mobile Responsive

 This project was fun.
 From the start I wanted to create my own DB so I could have a fresh start.
 However by following instruction, using Tanga's Pizza Server provided me the challenge of exploring the API, and filtering out the duplicate/empty data.
 This was a great coding challenge and it also left me quite hungry.